Motor City Cruise vs. Long Island Nets - Game Highlights

 Check out the Motor City Cruise Statistics

-- Windy City Secures Victory over Oklahoma City, McClung Notches 40 Points - Windy City Bulls
+- Birmingham Squadron End 10-Game Homestand with Win over Sioux Falls - Birmingham Squadron

+- Jones' Record Night Lifts Cruise Past Nets 106-104 to Split Series - Motor City Cruise

-- Osceola Magic Storm Back with Big Win over Raptors 905 - Osceola Magic
+- Osceola Magic Outduel Raptors 905 for Season Sweep - Osceola Magic

-- Iowa Wolves Deliver 136-129 Win over Rio Grande Valley Vipers - Iowa Wolves

-- Wolves Slash Vipers Four-Game Win Streak - Rio Grande Valley Vipers

-- Greensboro Swarm Announce Sellout Ahead of January 31 Contest, January 30 Seating Limited - Greensboro Swarm
+- Greensboro Swarm Reveal HBCU Night Jersey, Event Lineup Ahead of January 30 Contest - Greensboro Swarm

-- The San Diego Clippers Acquire Cam Reddish - San Diego Clippers

-- Rip City Remix Game Postponed Until January 27 at 6 p.m. - Rip City Remix
+- Bulls Sweep Two-Game Road Trip Versus Blue - Windy City Bulls

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.